 - your thighs

-- your upper arm.
+- your thighs your upper arm.
 To inject into your upper arm, you will need a caregiver to give you the injections.

 - Do not inject within 2 inches (5 cm) of your belly button (navel).